Skip to main content

 Based rollup & Sequencer SDKs

 L2s created with Paima run as a based rollup - that is to say its sequencing is simply done by the DA layer (which is generally the underlying L1) and so it fully inherits its finality.
-This means that Paima L2s can be run without a sequencer (sometimes to as "self sequencing") and fully inherit the decentralization and security of the L1, and do this without the downsides traditionally associated with based rollups thanks to Paima's support for parallelization.
+This means that Paima L2s can be run without a sequencer (sometimes referred to as "self sequencing") and fully inherit the decentralization and security of the L1, and do this without the downsides traditionally associated with based rollups thanks to Paima's support for parallelization.

 Although apps may not always need sequencers, they can still improve scalability and also help user onboarding.
 Notably, they can